igoose1/support-bot/README.md

 ### Configuration

-Edit `config.ini` file to run the bot.
+Edit `config.ini` file before running the bot.

 Necessary:
   * `token` is your telegram bot's token.
   * `support-chat-id` is id of chat with admin(-s).
-If you want to use it alone write id of your account.
+If you want to use it in private chat write id of your account.

-All messages are editable.
-You can find them in config file too.
+All messages are editable, you can find them in config file too.

 #### Proxy